hoxxep/Gookie/README.md

 ### Command-line args

-`-q` or `--quiet`: Reduce the amount of output from Gookie.
+`-q` or `--quiet`: Reduce the amount of [console] output from Gookie.
 They still print deploy script output (in case an error occurs).
+`-v` or `--verbose`: Show user pushing to which repo and some other extra output [in both gookie.log and console output].

 ### config.json